wherby/docs/docs/src/main/paradox/apicall/index.md

 ## How to fix

-1. The robust of API call
+1. The robustness of API call
 2. How to wrap the state change for API call